camba1/gotemp/prometheus/README.md

 **Work in Progress**

 The application is integrated with Prometheus and Grafana to provide metrics observability.
-Currently, it is set up to collect metrics from all services, databases and NATS metrics when the app is running in Docker.
+Currently, it is set up to collect metrics from all services, databases and NATS metrics.
-K8s integration will be forth coming as well.

 ### Folder Organization